tacheshun/tacheshun/README.md

 ⚡ My interests are in the area of distributed systems, cloud-native apps and Go programming language, so keep that in mind if you want to get in touch.

-✅ Tech I used in production environment and I want to continue using in the future: Go(golang), PostgreSQL, Docker, Kubernetes, REST API's, gRPC, Google Cloud Platform.
+✅ Tech I used in production environment and I would like to continue using in the future: Go(golang), PostgreSQL, Docker, Kubernetes, REST API's, gRPC, Google Cloud Platform.

 🤔  More info on my <a href="https://www.linkedin.com/in/mariuscostache/">linkedin page</a>.